 - Ultimately, “It Depends” is the answer to most information design problems.
 Author Ronnie Lipton said it best in his book The Practical Guide to Information Design:

-To simplify or not to simplify: well, it depends – on the audience, content, context, environment, materials, and other factors you’ll learn about the affect perception and comprehension.
+To simplify or not to simplify: well, it depends – on the audience, content, context, environment, materials, and other factors you’ll learn about that affect perception and comprehension.

 Instead of signing on to either camp for life, let those factors determine your designs in each project.
 It’s often best to simplify as much as you can while fully serving the audience’s needs.
 It’s always best to avoid simplifying to the point of insulting the audience’s intelligence.